 We've heard how you experience and value the remarkable natural area along South Boulder Creek.
-Your ideas will contribute to a community dialogue that will help inform management actions by City of Boulder’s Open Space and Mountain Parks Department (OSMP) that are designed to:
+Help us review the ideas that OSMP and the community have jointly conceptualized for the remarkable natural area along South Boulder Creek by taking part in this online questionnaire.
+Your ideas are contributing to a community dialogue that will help inform management actions by City of Boulder’s Open Space and Mountain Parks Department (OSMP) that are designed to:

 - Assess and determine community access routes to and on the OSMP-managed South Boulder Creek corridor southeast of the East Boulder Community Center.

 - Protect rare and federally-threatened wildlife and plant species.